Skip to main content

 Hyperlane validators are light offchain agents responsible for security - they observe messages on an origin chain's Mailbox and if needed sign a merkle root that attests the current state of the mailbox.

-This signature is stored and made publicly available (e.g. in a S3 bucket), which is then used by the offchain Relayer and Interchain Security Modules onchain.
+This signature is stored and made publicly available (e.g. in an S3 bucket), which is then used by the offchain Relayer and Interchain Security Modules onchain.
 Validators are not networked together and do not need to reach consensus.

 As you follow this guide, you'll run a Hyperlane validator on any of the chains the protocol is live on, including Arbitrum, Optimism, BSC, Base, Blast, Linea, Mode, and Polygon.
 After that you'll link your validator with your EigenLayer Operator by interacting with the AVS contract on Ethereum Mainnet or Holesky.
 This process, like the entire Hyperlane framework, is open source and permissionless - no whitelisting or staking minimums needed.